andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 This research pillar investigates the complexity of fundamental problems in non-convex optimization (**OPT**) and computational game theory (**GT**):

 **OPT**: Our goal is to advance the computational understanding of finding *second-order stationary points* (SOSPs) in non-convex optimization.
-Such points are of remarkable interest for the ML/optimization community, since widely used optimizers—including Gradient Descent—can theoretically stuck in first-order stationary points (FOSPs) that may correspond to problematic *strict saddle points*.
+Such points are of remarkable interest for the ML/optimization community, since widely used optimizers—including Gradient Descent—can theoretically get stuck in first-order stationary points (FOSPs) that may correspond to problematic *strict saddle points*.
 Therefore, our main research question is the following:

 <div style="float: right; margin: 0 0 20px 20px; width: 35%;">